 For example, you'll need an email marketing service provider in order to do email marketing properly.
 But, they all have different features and options and price points, so which do you choose?

-Just choosing which tools you’ll use can create significant overwhelm and kill your momentum unless you have advice from someone who has used the tools and knows the ins and outs of digital marketing.
+Just choosing which tools you'll use can create significant overwhelm and kill your momentum unless you have advice from someone who has used the tools and knows the ins and outs of online marketing.

 They're kind of like business plans where you're asked to do a ton of upfront data collection, forecasting, and decision making only to have to make massive pivots and adjustments once you start engaging with the real world.